-Call your health care provider if you notice a new growth or any other changes in your skin.
-You should also call if an existing spot becomes painful, swollen, or inflamed, or if it starts to bleed or itch.
+Contact your provider if you notice a new growth or any other changes in your skin.
+Also talk to your provider if an existing spot:

 A skin doctor can examine you and tell you whether you need regular skin checks.
 Sometimes, unusual moles are removed to prevent them from turning into melanoma.

 You should also examine your own skin once a month.
 Use a mirror to check hard-to-see places.
-Use the ABCDE system when checking your skin.
-Call your provider if you notice any changes.
+Use the ABCDE system and the "ugly duckling" sign when checking your skin.

 The best way to prevent skin cancer is to reduce your exposure to sunlight.
 Ultraviolet light is most intense between 10 a.m. and 4 p.m.
 Try to avoid sun exposure during these hours.
 Protect your skin by wearing a hat, long-sleeved shirt, long skirt, or pants when you have to be outside.
 The following tips can also help: